Dr. Angela Sims

-Vice President of Advancement, Robert B. and Kathleen Rogers Associate Professor in Church and Society, and Associate Professor of Ethics and Black Church Studies
+Vice President of Institutional Advancement, Robert B. and Kathleen Rogers Professor in Church and Society, and Professor of Ethics and Black Church Studies

 Articles about Dr. Sims' research on lynching:

 PhD, Union Theological Seminary and Presbyterian School of Christian Education

 BA, Trinity University

 As lead faculty for the Doctor of Ministry degree program in Children and Poverty in a Globalized Economy which commences June 2010, my research examines characteristics, effects, and implications of poverty on systemic, global, national and local levels.

 My research on the ethical complications of lynching suggests that we must be intentional about the manner in which we educate leaders to participate actively in renewing the church.
 This is especially true in a post 9/11 world where there is a tendency to ignore government sanctioned acts of terror.
 One of the reasons lynching was so effective following the legal demise of chattel slavery was the ability of its architects to use fear as a tool to control human behavior.
 I find that fear is still used as a tool to shape human response which in turn can hinder our ability at both an individual and corporate level to act as agents of justice.

 Of particular concern for me is the manner in which this reaction to tactics of fear can adversely affect the church's ability to make disciples for Jesus Christ.
 I, however, remain encouraged.
 I attribute my attitude in part to an aspect of my research that offers some insight into how to develop strategies of resistance that can be used to facilitate collaborations on local, state, regional, national and international levels to "address the causes of human suffering that result from poverty" and a distorted or displaced understanding of privilege.